 What should a Tenancy Agreement include?

-Drafting a tenancy agreement can be confusing and stressful.
-Recent research carried out by The Citizens Advice Bureau revealed that nearly one in four tenants have received a tenancy agreement where they felt the terms were unfair, but over half of them still signed the agreement.
+Research carried out by The Citizens Advice Bureau revealed that nearly one in four tenants have received a tenancy agreement where they felt the terms were unfair, but over half of them still signed the agreement.
 Additionally, one in three tenants had signed a tenancy agreement with their landlord or letting agent without fully understanding the agreement.
-These statistics show how important it is to have a tenancy agreement that is clear and negotiated effectively and to make sure that all tenancy agreements comply with the law.

 Amongst other information, tenancy agreements should include: